thomasquinto/sfmovies/README.md

 `map_controller.js` contains all of the logic of initializing the map within SF city limits, and placing markers representing SF film locations.
 Originally when I implemented retrieving new film locations as the map moved, I would remove all previous markers and place all the new markers received in the latest response.
 Later I made the optimization of retaining existing markers in the new response, adding only the new ones in the latest response, and then removing all other markers.
 I limited markers to 100 from a client-side performance perspective, and found that > 100 could yield dense marker placement that was a bit unusable from a user experience perspective.

 Although Bootstrap is used for this web application, I didn't spend any time making the page responsive for different device sizes.
-However, it is 'usable' on a smartphone.
+However, the web app is 'usable' on a smartphone.

 ## Navigating the Code